iterative/dvc.org/content/docs/use-cases/data-registries.md

   (`dvc get` and `dvc import` commands, similar to software package management systems like `pip`).
 - **Persistence**: [remote storage](/doc/command-reference/remote) (e.g. an S3
-  bucket) controlled by the DVC registry improves data security.
+  bucket) tracked by the DVC registry improves data security.
 There are less chances someone can delete or rewrite an ML model, for example.
 - **Storage optimization**: centralize data [shared](/doc/use-cases/sharing-data-and-model-files) by multiple projects in